amigavision/AmigaVision/README.md

 Simply locate the `games/Amiga/AmigaVision.hdf` file, and load that in your disk imaging tool of choice, and write it to the SD/CF card.
 If the file requester in the disk imaging tool does not allow you to select `.hdf` files, you may need to rename it to have a different extension, e.g. `.img`, `.bin` or similar.

-If your HDF image contains every game in the database, you will need a 16GB CF/SD card.
+If your HDF image contains every game in the database, you will need at least a 16GB CF/SD card.

 ### A note about save files & upgrading on Amiga hardware